Paradigm4/equi_join/README.md

 {0,1} 'mno',4.4,2
 {1,0} 'def',1.1,4
 ```
+Note "left.a" and "right.c" are combined into a single attribute "a".
+This is followed by the input attributes "left.b" and "right.c".

 Perform left, right or full outer joins.
 Note the order of returned results may vary:
 ```